What Is A Foreclosure Moratorium?

 Foreclosure moratoriums can have significant financial implications for mortgage lenders.
 During a moratorium, lenders are unable to proceed with foreclosure actions, which can impact their ability to recoup their loan investments.
 However, moratoriums can also provide lenders with an opportunity to work with homeowners, potentially resulting in loan modifications or repayment plans that may minimize losses in the long term.

-See also What Is A Forbearance Agreement In Foreclosure?
+See also What Is A Foreclosure Defense Strategy?

 Impact on the Real Estate Market